TyrfingMjolnir/FileMakerPoCMFA/README.md

 2) Password is only communicated to email by the system, no users have to see this; will have to remove the password convenience field to achieve 2FA.
 3) Login to FileMaker is still 1FA, but then again Filemaker is 1 unit and does not have the potential of becoming an MFA on its own.
 FileMaker is 1 factor.
 The primary purpose of 2FA is to not disclose username and password in the same channel.
 4) User accounts are deactivated 24 hrs after initial login as pr this example; this could be 4 or 10 weeks depending on [SOP](https://en.wikipedia.org/wiki/Standard_operating_procedure)

+Ways to generate account
+1) Let admin create the entry
+2) Send a request to generate account for username and mailaddress via: email, SMS, CWP, DATA API

+Ways to communicate password
+1) Issue SMS or email preferably my a mode of transport not used to generating the account as that would lower the factor.